nandishkotadia/Redis---Hands-on/README.md

 ####User      	userId		 entire SQL row i.e user object

 To run case 1:
-query will by like find by primary key.
+query will be like find by primary key.

 To run case 2:
 query will be like find by primary key & secondary key.